SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Charging both your hands with a powerful electric current, you slam them together and expel a creature made of pure lightning, in whatever form you choose (one of a realistic, quadripedal animal).
 The beast then runs at your enemy, connected to your hands by a lightning 'leash' that allows you to redirect the attack if an enemy defends against it.

 Chakra: 40
-Damage: 4d10\*3d4
+Damage: 5d10\*3d4
 Range: 40
-Special: Paralysis 2 for 30 IC
 Speed: 14
 Seal Speed: 20

-Tags: Energy, Projectile
+Special: Paralysis 2 for 30 IC

+Tags: Attack, Projectile, Energy

 Effects:
 After seeing the result of your opponent's defense, you may choose to make them reroll it.
 If you do this, they keep the second result (even if it's better).
 If you use this option, Raijuu Hashiri's damage is halved for the purpose of determining wounds, and its Paralysis status is removed.